 NCBA is working hard to ensure federal regulations covering livestock transportation are flexible enough to allow our drivers to do their jobs safely while also maintaining the safety of the livestock they are hauling.
 Flexibility is critical to maintaining an efficient, reliable supply chain and keeping grocery store shelves stocked with beef.

-Since the ELDs were first rolled out, NCBA has acquired multiple exemptions for livestock haulers.
-The most recent exemption provided by Congress lasts until November 30, 2021.
-We ask Congress to provide another ELD exemption for livestock haulers through the appropriations process.
+Since the ELDs were first rolled out, NCBA has acquired multiple exemptions for livestock haulers through the appropriations process.
+The most recent exemption provided by Congress lasts until September 30, 2022.

-- The current 150 air-mile exemption allows anyone hauling agricultural commodities to be exempt from hours of service rules until they are outside of the 150-air mile radius (172 road miles) of their starting point for the day.
-NCBA hopes to permanently secure the same exemption for the back-end of agricultural commodity hauls to provide further flexibility during the unloading period.
-NCBA continues to work with Congress to add this backend exemption for livestock haulers.
+- The current 150 air-mile exemption allows anyone hauling agricultural commodities to be exempt from HOS rules until they are outside of the 150-air mile radius (172 road miles) of their starting point for the day.
+In addition, in the most recent surface transportation bill, the Infrastructure Investment and Jobs Act of 2021, NCBA secured an additional 150 air-mile exemption on the backend of livestock hauls to provide further flexibility during the unloading period.

 Why does this matter for cattle producers?

 Unfortunately, any expiration of the current delay of the ELD enforcement date and existing HOS rules may force small business owners out of the marketplace while also having the unintended impact of decreasing driver safety – and jeopardizing the wellbeing of hauled animals if they can no longer be hauled by trained, skilled drivers.